-- Click on the element in the diagram and on the icon that displays on the right of the element, or - Right-click on the element on the diagram and select the 'Advanced | Use Rectangle Notation' context menu option
+- Click on the element in the diagram and on the icon that displays on the right of the element, or - Right-click on the element on the diagram and select the 'Appearance | Use Rectangle Notation' context menu option

 This displays the element as a rectangle, by default displaying a UML keyword identifying the element type in guillemets (" ") above the element name.
 However, certain elements such as Activities and Use Cases by default define an icon of the 'normal' shape instead of the keyword, and display the icon in the top right-hand corner of the element.
+On a Construction diagram, an Actor element also defaults to rectangular notation.